commschamp/cc.demo1.commsdsl/README.md

 latter itself.

 The [example](#examples) applications use [Boost](https://www.boost.org)
-to parse its command line parameters as well as manage their asynchronous I/O.
+to parse their command line parameters as well as manage their asynchronous I/O.
 In case Boost libraries are not installed in expected default location (mostly happens on Windows systems), use variables described in [CMake documentation](https://cmake.org/cmake/help/v3.8/module/FindBoost.html)